exakat/exakat/docs/Rules.rst

 json_decode() returns objects by default, unless the second argument is set to ``TRUE`` or ``JSON_OBJECT_AS_ARRAY``.
 Then, it returns arrays.

-Avoid transtyping of json_decode() returned value, and use the second argument to directly set the correct type.
+Avoid casting the returned value from json_decode(), and use the second argument to directly set the correct type.

 .. code-block:: php